AIcrowd/real_robots/environment.md

 * observation["joint_positions"] is a vector containing the current angles of the 9 joints
 * observation["touch_sensors"] is a vector containing the current touch intensity at the four touch sensors (see figure below)
 * observation["retina"] is a 240x320x3 array with the current top camera image
-* observation["goal"] is a 240x320x3 array with the target top camera image (all zeros except for the extrinsic phase, see below the task description)
+* observation["goal"] is a 240x320x3 array with the target top camera image (all zeros except for the extrinsic phase, see below)

 <TABLE " width="100%" BORDER="0">
 <TR>